 3 Star | Le Marais | 4th Arr. | Modern

 Comfortable hotel in great area for decent prices.
-You won’t find marble counters in your bathroom or large soaker tubs, but very clean hotel with good service in a perfect area.
+You won’t find marble counters in your bathroom or large soaker tubs, but it’s a very clean hotel with good service in a perfect area.

 4 Star | St. Germain des Prés | 6th Arr. | Classically French

 Like many other hotels in this category, Hôtel Madison is located on the left bank or “rive gauche”.
 There are tons of nearby cafes, bars, and cool restaurants.
 You are also reasonably within walking distance of Notre Dame, the Louvre, the Luxembourg Gardens, and a short taxi from the Paris Catacombs.